Australian Citizens Party

-The Australian Citizens Party (ACP), formerly the Citizens Electoral Council of Australia (CEC), is a minor political party in Australia affiliated with the international LaRouche Movement which was led by American political activist and conspiracy theorist Lyndon LaRouche.
+The Australian Citizens Party (ACP), formerly the Citizens Electoral Council of Australia (CEC), is a minor political party in Australia affiliated with the international LaRouche Movement, founded and originally led American political activist and conspiracy theorist Lyndon LaRouche.

+The ACP campaigns on "restoring Australia’s national and economic sovereignty", with a focus on banking reform, including a "Glass-Steagall" division of Australia’s banks separating commercial from investment banking; an amendment to the Banking Act guaranteeing Australian bank deposits against a "bail-in"; and a new government-owned bank, with a retail division operating in post offices.
+The ACP is federally registered with the Australian Electoral Commission.

-The party has pushed conspiracy theories, including that international action on climate change and indigenous land rights are part of a conscious fraud masterminded by Prince Philip, as part of the British Royal Family’s scheme to depopulate the planet.
+The party has pushed conspiracy theories, including that international action on climate change and indigenous land rights are part of a conscious fraud masterminded by Prince Philip, as part of the British royal family's scheme to depopulate the planet.
 It ‘believes Prince Philip is trying to break up nation-states through the World Wide Fund for Nature and is involved in a "racist plot to splinter Australia"’.

 Founded in 1988, the party has been led by Craig Isherwood ever since.

 History

 The original CEC was established in 1988 by residents of the Kingaroy region of Queensland.
-CEC candidate Trevor Perrett won the 1988 Barambah state by-election in Queensland, after former Queensland Premier Sir Joh Bjelke-Petersen resigned from State Parliament in 1987.
+CEC candidate Trevor Perrett won the 1988 Barambah state by-election in Queensland, after former Queensland Premier Sir Joh Bjelke-Petersen resigned in 1987.
 However, Perrett switched to the National Party in December 1988.
 Members of the Australian League of Rights, an extreme right-wing group led by Eric Butler, tried unsuccessfully to take over the new party.
 Its purpose was to lobby for binding voter-initiated referendums.

 By 1989, the CEC leadership was under the influence of the Lyndon LaRouche movement.
 By 1992, the CEC identified itself as the Australian branch of the broad international LaRouche movement.
 National Secretary Craig Isherwood moved the headquarters from rural Queensland to a Melbourne suburb, with direct communications links to LaRouche's US headquarters established.

-In 1996, then-Liberal Party MP Ken Aldred, was disendorsed by the Liberal Party after using parliamentary privilege to make allegations of involvement in espionage and drug trafficking against a prominent Jewish lawyer and a senior foreign affairs official, using documents that were later found to be forged, supplied to him by the CEC.
+In 1996, then-Liberal Party MP Ken Aldred was disendorsed by the Liberal Party after using parliamentary privilege to make allegations that a prominent Jewish lawyer and a senior foreign affairs official were involved in espionage and drug trafficking.
+Aldred made the claims using documents supplied to him by the CEC that were later found to be forged.

 In 2004, the CEC received the largest contribution of any political party, $862,000 from a central Queensland cattle farmer and former CEC candidate named Ray Gillham.
 The party collected $2.3 million in donations in 2020-21.
-The party’s leader is National Secretary and National Treasurer Craig Isherwood of Melbourne, who has been an election candidate for the party numerous times.
+In the 2022–23, it raised approximately $1.4 million from 336 donations.
+The party’s leader is National Secretary and National Treasurer Craig Isherwood of Melbourne, who has been a candidate for the party numerous times.